AlphaGit/alphas-manifesto-blog/_posts/2018-12-03-ethics-in-artificial-intelligence.md

 - studies
 comments: []
 ---

+Review of a very interesting meetup by Dr McKillop

 <p><!-- wp:paragraph --></p>
 <p style="text-align: justify;">I recently participated in a meetup with the promising title "Ethics in AI".
 Dr. Chris McKillop conducted the meetup, and she&nbsp;did not only has a lot of theoretical background under her arm, but also a great deal of experience with working on the field of Data Science and AI.</p>
 <p><!-- /wp:paragraph --></p>